All You Need Is Luv'

 All You Need Is Luv' is the final studio album by Dutch girl group Luv' released in 1994 by Roman Disc and only available in Kruidvat stores in the Netherlands.
-It was reissued in 1995 and 2021.
+It was reissued in 1995, 2021 and 2025.

 History

 In 1993, the original Luv' trio (José Hoebee, Patty Brard and Marga Scheide) made a comeback.
 Their Luv' Gold (1993) compilation sold 40.000 copies in the Netherlands and Belgium.
 They went on a promo tour through Benelux, Germany, Switzerland and Denmark.
 In late 1993, Luv' decided to record new material.
 Piet Souer and Martin Duiser assisted by Koen van Baal supervised the recording sessions.
 Souer is familiar to the group's public as Hans van Hemert and he wrote the whole Luv' repertoire in their heyday.
 Duiser was an acclaimed artist as he was involved in the world-famous Stars on 45 productions.
 Souer and Duiser had already teamed up in the 1980s to produce popular Dutch artists (including Anita Meyer).
 Keyboard player Koen van Baal had a career as an arranger and a session musician (for successful acts like German band Scorpions and Marco Borsato).

-All You Need Is Luv consists of thirteen tracks recorded in the Bolland studios (owned by the duo Bolland & Bolland) in Blaricum.
+All You Need Is Luv' consists of thirteen tracks recorded in the Bolland studios (owned by the duo Bolland & Bolland) in Blaricum.
 The aim of this album was to conform to the popular music genres of the mid 1990s.
-Souer and Duiser wrote nine original tracks and Van Baal two songs.
+Souer and Duiser wrote nine original tracks, and Van Baal two songs.
 Luv' rendered "All You Need Is Love" (originally performed by The Beatles) in a reggae oriented tempo.
 Some songs were performed in a Eurodance style: "Don't Stop Now", "One More Night", "I Cried You Outta My Heart", and "Let's Go to the Paradise of Love".
 Another composition, "Your Love", had a Contemporary R&B influence.
 Other songs, including "Bad Reputation" and "Big Time Spender", had Pop rock elements.
-"No Johnny No Can Do" was a tribute to Luv's camp and latino style of their debut.
-The final track was a Dance medley of their greatest hits "U.O.Me", "You're the Greatest Lover", "Casanova" and "My Number One".
+"No Johnny No Can Do" was a tribute to Luv's camp and Latino style of their debut.
+The final track was a Dance medley of their re-recorded greatest hits "U.O.Me", "You're the Greatest Lover", "Casanova" and "My Number One".